waltergcc/42-inception/README.md

 sudo chown -R your_user:users /media/
 ```
 6. Logout and login again to apply the changes.
 Now, you can see the shared folder in the `/media` folder as a external device.
+7.(Optional) If you want to enable the copy and paste between the VM and your main PC, go to the VM menu > Devices > Shared Clipboard > Bidirectional.
+With this option, you can copy and paste text between the VM and your main PC.

 #### 4.3.3.
 Install Docker and docker-compose
 Prepare the docker repository installation
 ```bash